academy-agents/academy/README.md

             await asyncio.sleep(1)
 ```

-Entities communicate asynchronously through *handles*, sending messages to and receiving messages from a mailbox managed by an *exchange*.
+Users and agents communicate asynchronously through *handles*, sending messages to and receiving messages from a mailbox managed by an *exchange*.
 The *manager* abstracts the remote execution and management of agents using [executors](https://docs.python.org/3/library/concurrent.futures.html).

 ```python